ThatGeoGuy/ENGO500/_posts/2014-04-04-working-with-a-PIR-motion-sensor.markdown

 	else:
   		print('Port 18 is 0/GPIO.LOW/False')

-As you can probably tell from the above code, if the input of GPIO #18 is 1, then the sensor has been activated.
+If the input of GPIO #18 is 1, then the sensor has been activated.
 Otherwise, it is zero.
 To continuously check the status of the sensor, we used to following logic contained within a while loop:

 	try:
   		print "Waiting for PIR to settle ..."